thacherT1D/Learn-To-Code-JQuery-DOM/README.md

 2. Download the ZIP file of the course.
 3. Open the ZIP file of this course (do not try to make changes without extraction).
 4. Open the unzipped folder of this course in your text editor:
-5. Open the above viles in your text editor so that we can view them.
+5. Open the above files in your text editor so that we can view them.
-     5. index.html
+     * index.html
-     6. CSS/style.css
+     * CSS/style.css
-     7. JS/custom.js
+     * JS/custom.js

 **Set up your files to communicate with one another**